jvgrootveld/telescope-zoxide/README.md

 An extension for [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) that allows you operate [zoxide](https://github.com/ajeetdsouza/zoxide) within Neovim.

 ## Requirements
-[zoxide](https://github.com/ajeetdsouza/zoxide) is required for using this plugin.
+[zoxide](https://github.com/ajeetdsouza/zoxide) is required to use this plugin.

 ## Installation